Stephen Burch's Birding & Dragonfly Website

 Hence after much deliberation, I eventually decided on the relatively unfashionable EF 400 DO f4.
 This lens is considerably lighter than all the other 'super' telephotos but has had some mixed reviews.
 However a number of users of this lens I contacted were very positive.

 Weight wise, the combination with the 50D camera comes in at 3.1 kg, which compares (unfavourably) with the EOS 350D & EF 400 mm f5.6 at 1.8 kg without the tripod mounting ring and 2.0 kg with it.
 This extra 1.1 kg (or 50%) is surprisingly noticeable!
 The DO is not something you want to take on a walk of any length with an outside chance of finding something interesting.
 As Nic Hallam aptly said, the DO seems on the limit of a true walk-about lens.
 Certainly in comparison with the f5.6, the f4 DO is a "big beast", but presumably much less so that the EF 500 mm or even the shorter 300 mm F2.8.
-Walking relatively short distances with it is not a problem.
+Walking relatively short distances with it is not a problem for the fit & able.

 One surprising thing I have found is that, when used hand held, the DO is actually easier for me to keep reasonably steady than the much lighter f5.6.
 The IS may be helping here, but it doesn't explain this curious effect completely - perhaps it is just my strange arms!